Impact of radiative cooling on the magnetised geometrically thin accretion disk around Kerr black hole: Radiative properties

 Figure~\ref{fig:LC-beta} shows the comparison of light-curves for different initial plasma-$\beta$ ($\beta_0$) parameters at frequencies ($\nu=10^{14}, 10^{17},$ and $10^{19}$Hz.
-We see that for weak magnetic field limit ($\beta_0=0.5$), the photon flux in all frequencies is very small as compared to moderate ($\beta_0=0.1$) and strong magnetic field limits ($\beta_0=0.01$).
-At frequency $\nu=10^{17}$Hz, the light curves for $\beta_0=0.5$ and $0.1$ is quite similar and steady, as for this magnetic field strength, the synchrotron emission is always weaker than that of the black body component.
-However, for $\beta_0=0.01$, we observe a variable light curve with an average flux greater than that of the weak magnetic field cases.
-This suggests stronger synchrotron emission compared to the black body radiation.
-In the case of $\nu=10^{19}$Hz and $\beta_0=0.5$, the photon flux is very small $<F(\nu=10^{19})>\sim10^{-12}$ and does not vary at all with time, which is dominated only by the Bremsstrahlung radiations.
-However, for other cases, the flux and the variability pattern increase with the increase of magnetic field strength (lowering $\beta_0$).
+We see that for weak magnetic field limits ($\beta_0=0.5$), the photon flux at all frequencies is very small as compared to moderate ($\beta_0=0.1$) and strong magnetic field limits ($\beta_0=0.05$).
+At frequency $\nu=10^{17}$Hz, the light curves for $\beta_0=0.5$ and $0.1$ are quite similar and steady.
+As for this magnetic field strength, the synchrotron emission is always weaker than that of the black body component.
+However, for $\beta_0=0.05$, we observe a variable light curve with an average flux greater than that of the weak magnetic field cases.
+This suggests stronger synchrotron emission compared to black body radiation.
+In the case of $\nu=10^{19}$Hz and $\beta_0=0.5$, the photon flux is very small $\langle F(\nu=10^{19}) \rangle \sim 10^{-12}$ and does not vary at all with time, which is dominated only by the Bremsstrahlung radiations.
+However, in other cases, the flux and the variability pattern increase with the increase in magnetic field strength (lowering $\beta_0$).